-14.0 ON GROUND TREATMENT TANK SYSTEM
+12.0 ON GROUND TREATMENT TANK SYSTEM

-14.1 Design of New Tank System
+12.1 Design of New Tank System

-As described in the introductory sections, EQFL plans to construct and operate a new on ground treatment tank system to treat selected characteristic hazardous wastes (waste codes D002 and D004 through D011).
-No listed hazardous wastes are being proposed for treatment at the facility and no treated hazardous waste is being proposed for disposal at the facility.
+As described in the introductory sections, EQFL operates an on ground treatment tank system to treat selected characteristic hazardous wastes (waste codes D002 and D004 through D011, and K062).
+No treated hazardous waste is being proposed for disposal at the facility.

-The design of the new tank system and/or ancillary equipment is provided in Appendix I. Although the tank will be on ground, it will not be directly in contact with the soil, or with water, and therefore does not require, as part of the design, and evaluation by a corrosion expert.
-The new tank will sit on the covered, concrete slab that forms the foundation of the existing treatment building.
-Because the tank is not being placed in a saturated zone, not being located in a seismic fault zone, and not being subject to the effects of frost heave, it will not require anchoring to prevent flotation or dislodgement.
-However, the tank will be anchored on the north, west and south sides as shown on the design drawings.
+The design of the tank system and/or ancillary equipment is provided in Appendix I (Volume 2 of 3).
+Although the tank will be is on ground, it is not be directly in contact with the soil, or with water, and therefore does not require, as part of the design, and evaluation by a corrosion expert.
+The tank sits on the covered, concrete slab that forms the foundation of the existing treatment building.
+Because the tank is not in a saturated zone, not located in a seismic fault zone, and not subject to the effects of frost heave, it does not require anchoring to prevent flotation or dislodgement.
+However, the tank is anchored on the north, west and south sides as shown on the design drawings.

-The tank dimensions are 20-ft wide x 20-ft long x 4-ft 7-in tall.
-The tank capacity is approximately 68 cubic yards (CY) but the proposed working volume will be approximately 2/3 of that, or between 40-45 CY.
-This will allow adequate freeboard to prevent over topping of the tank due to wave or wind action and precipitation is not considered an issue because the tank is located inside a covered building.
+The treatment tank dimensions are 20-ft wide x 20-ft long x 4-ft 7-in tall.
+The tank capacity is approximately 68 cubic yards (CY) but the working volume is approximately 2/3 of that, or between 40-45 CY.
+This allows adequate freeboard to prevent over topping of the tank due to wave or wind action and precipitation is not considered an issue because the tank is located inside a covered building.
 The building does contain open sides on the west and east and provisions will be made to counteract wind-related impacts, as necessary, if it is determined that wind becomes an issue during operation of the treatment unit.

-The hazardous waste tank is a custom manufactured piece of equipment, essentially meeting the 40 CFR, Part 264.10 definition of an on-ground tank.
-The unit will be fabricated on site and is constructed of steel plates that have been welded into the shape of a box.
+The hazardous waste treatment tank is a custom manufactured piece of equipment, essentially meeting the 40 CFR, Part 264.10 definition of an on-ground tank.
+The unit was fabricated on site and is constructed of steel plates that have been welded into the shape of a box.
 The box is 20-ft. wide by 20-ft. long and is 4-ft.
 7-in tall.
 The floor and walls of the box are 3/4-inch and 1/2-inch steel plate, respectively, and the top of the box is open.
-The connections between the plates will be joined together with full penetration welded joints so that the box is liquid-tight and will not allow waste to escape.
-The design and installation of the new on ground solidification tank will comply with all the requirements specified in 40 CFR, Subpart J, and the design drawings and specifications for the treatment tank as well as the engineering certification of the design are provided in Appendix I.
+The connections between the plates are joined together with full penetration welded joints so that the box is liquid-tight and will not allow waste to escape.
+The design and installation of the new on ground solidification tank complies with all the requirements specified in 40 CFR, Subpart J, and the design drawings and specifications for the treatment tank as well as the engineering certification of the design are provided in Appendix I (Volume 2 of 3).

-Once constructed and prior to being placed in use, the new tank system will be inspected by an independent, qualified, installation inspector or a qualified P.E., for the presence of any of the following items which will be remedied before the tank system is placed in use:
+Once constructed and prior to being placed in use, the tank system was inspected by an independent, qualified, P.E., for the presence of the following items before the tank system was placed in service: